larsgehrke/mt/README.md

 git commit -m "gpu diagrams ..." git push
 ```
-and on my local machine just a *git pull*
+and on my local machine just a *git pull*.
 This may not be the best way, but it did the job.